everettjoseph/configswapper/README.md

 In the home menu it displays your current list of configs for games, as well as the last configuration selected.
 Select a game and click "swap config" to be displayed your options and you can choose.
 Selecting "swap all configs" will swap every game to the config that you type in.
 It must match the options exactly, if a game doesn't have that option it will simply be skipped.

+FOR STEAMDECK/LINUX - Most of the instructions are the same.
+Place the script and config file with your folder in the /home/deck directory.
+You must then run the command via terminal chmod +x /home/deck/configswap.py
+- you only have to run this once.
+Add it to your steam library and you should be able to boot it in game mode! :)